carlsednaoui/ouibounce/README.md

 modal.fire(); // fire the ouibounce event
 modal.disable() // disable ouibounce, it will not fire on page exit
 ```

+### Using OuiBounce with other libraries
+If you want to use this library with other plugins — such as [Vex](http://github.hubspot.com/vex/docs/welcome/) — you can create a blank dummy object, then place the vex modal code in the callback.
+See #[30](/issues/30) for discussion.

 ### Miscellaneous